 - Difficulty sleeping even if your dog is sleeping through the night

 While the puppy blues don’t last forever, they can be debilitating.
 If you’re having suicidal ideations, talk to a mental health professional, and reach out to a trusted friend or family member.
-Dealing with the puppy blues is extremely challenging, and getting support can be the key to getting through it.
+Dealing with the puppy blues can be extremely challenging, and getting support can be the key to getting through it.

 Causes of the Puppy Blues